tversteeg/wedding/content/travel.md

 - Hội An
 - The beach
+- Buddhist caves

 ## Things you need to do before September

 #### Let us know whether..

 1. .. you want to join this holiday with us.
-1. .. you want to travel to Da Lat from Saigon by bus, plane or if you want to plan this yourself.
 1. .. you want to travel to Da Nang from Da Lat by bus and train, plane or if you want to plan this yourself.
-1. .. the proposed hotels fit your budget.
+1. .. the proposed hotel prices fit your budget.
 1. .. there's something specific you would like to visit.

 #### Send us..